deeplearning4j/deeplearning4j/snapshots.md

 We provide automated daily builds of our repositories: ND4J/DataVec/DeepLearning4j/RL4J etc. So, all newest functionality & bug fixes are delivered daily.

+Snapshots work like any other maven depenedencies, just served from custom repository, instead of Maven Central.

 # Setup instructions